inet-framework/inet-showcases/docs/visualizer/transportpathactivity/index.md

 `displayRoutes` parameter to true.

-`TransportRouteVisualizer` observes packets that pass through the transport layer i.e. carry data from/to higher layers.
+`TransportRouteVisualizer` observes packets that pass through the transport layer, i.e. carry data from/to higher layers.

 The activity between two nodes is represented visually by a polyline arrow which points from the source node to the destination node.